-The first fellowships were initiated in 2002 by the Prince of Asturias Award of US$50,000, which paid for five Fellowships in 2003.
-Since 2005 the SCAR Fellowship Scheme has been developed.
-The SCAR Fellowships are sustained by contributions from SCAR Members and from other sources of revenue as they become available.
-The programme is designed to encourage the active involvement of early career scientists and engineers in Antarctic scientific research, and to strengthen international capacity and cooperation in Antarctic research.
+The SCAR Fellowship Programme is designed to encourage the active involvement of early career scientists and engineers in Antarctic scientific research, and to build new connections and further strengthen international capacity and cooperation in Antarctic research.

 The SCAR Fellowships are intended to allow researchers to undertake short-term visits to major international laboratories, field facilities, and/or institutes in or operated by SCAR member countries, so as to become acquainted with recent advances in research and/or to develop long-term scientific links and partnerships.
 The work must be carried out in a research group of a SCAR member country different from that of the (i) applicant's origin and (ii) current residence.

 Awards will be up to USD $15,000, providing, as needed, economy-class round-trip travel and a modest subsistence allowance for the fellowship period.
 The Fellow's home institute will bear all expenses incurred in his or her home country (domestic travel, visa costs, etc.), and the host institute will waive any bench fees that they might normally charge trainees.
 Three to four awards will be made in total, depending on the quality of the applications and the budget available.

 The SCAR Fellowship programme is for PhD students, or those within five years of having completed a PhD on the day of the deadline for applications, to undertake research at an institute in one of the SCAR Member countries.
 In special cases (e.g. maternity/paternity leave), this five-year period may be extended.
 Please contact the SCAR Secretariat (email info(at)scar.org) if you believe this to be the case.